SAP-archive/teched2020-DEV164/exercises/ex5/README.md

 1. Open `SensorManager/webapp/view/Sensors.view.xml`.

 2. Add the `controllerName` attribute to the view and enter the controller name `keepcool.SensorManager.controller.Sensors`.
 The Controller's functions can then be used in your View.
-UI5 maps this path to the `SensorManager/webapp/controller/Sensors.controller.js`.
+UI5 maps this path to the `SensorManager/webapp/controller/Sensors.controller.js` file.

 ***SensorManager/webapp/view/Sensors.view.xml***